Definition of MariaDB UPDATE Statement

 Explanation:

 In the above syntax, we can use the update statement we set, where, and order by clause as shown in the statement.
-With the help of order by clause, we can arrange column by ascending order as well as descending order.
+With the help of order by clause, we can arrange column in ascending order and descending order.

-So in this way, we can use update statements by using different clauses as well as we can use different rules such as with expression and with default values, etc.
+So in this way, we can use update statements by using different clauses and different rules such as with expression and with default values, etc.

 Rules and regulation for using the update